Day-by-Day / March 11, 1806

 Living "in clover"

-Fort Clatsop, Astoria, OR Pryor’s trade delegation returns in a borrowed Indian canoe full of fish and wapato.
-Lewis describes the western fence lizard and rough-skinned newt.
+Sgt.
+Pryor‘s trade delegation returns to Fort Clatsop in a borrowed Chinookan canoe full of fish and wapato, and Lewis declares they are living in clover.
+A dugout canoe is lost, and Lewis describes the western fence lizard and rough-skinned newt.

 Rough-skinned Newt